gbmhunter/AutoElectricBlanket/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v0.6.2.0  2013/10/26 Relay is controllable (on/off) with variable gpioRelay in server.js.
-v0.6.1.0  2013/10/26 GPIO for power levels, power itself, and when server is online have been added to script.
+v0.6.3.0  2013/10/26 Push button now turns the high power LED on/off (just for testing). v0.6.2.0  2013/10/26 Relay is controllable (on/off) with variable gpioRelay in server.js. v0.6.1.0  2013/10/26 GPIO for power levels, power itself, and when server is online have been added to script.
 Turns on all LEDs at once when on/off button is pressed on website. v0.6.0.0  2013/10/14 Android app now loads RaspberryPi web page (internal IP address of 192.168.8.113:8000/view/index.html), sliding button (Twitter style) works fine, and you are able to turn the LED on/off correctly.